-GE Crops: Several Indian seed companies and public sector research institutions are developing GE crops (about 85 plant species), mainly for pest resistance, herbicide tolerance, abiotic stress tolerance (e.g. drought, salinity and soil nutrient depletion), nutritional enhancement, and nutritional, medicinal or metabolic phenotypes.
+GE Crops: Several Indian seed companies and public sector research institutions are developing GE crops (more than 85 plant species), mainly for pest resistance, herbicide tolerance, abiotic stress tolerance (e.g. drought, salinity and soil nutrient depletion), nutritional enhancement, and nutritional, medicinal or metabolic phenotypes.
 The crops being developed by public sector institutions include bananas, cabbage, cassava, cauliflower, chickpeas, cotton, eggplant, rapeseed/mustard, papayas, peanuts, pigeon peas, potatoes, rice, sorghum, sugarcane, tomatoes, watermelon and wheat.
-However, the private seed companies are focused on cabbage, cauliflower, chickpeas, corn, rapeseed/mustard, okra, pigeon peas, rice, tomatoes, and stacked events for cotton.
-The policy uncertainty and prolonged delays in the regulatory approval system have severely constrained the advancement of research on GE crops to the GE products developed in India are exploring commercialization in other countries because they are unable to get it through the regulatory system in India (eg. Bt eggplant in Bangladesh and Philippines).
+However, the private seed companies are focused on crops like cabbage, cauliflower, chickpeas, corn, cotton, mustard/rapeseed, okra, pigeon peas, rice, and tomatoes.
+The policy uncertainty and prolonged delays in the regulatory approval system have severely constrained the advancement of research on GE crops to the product development stage, both in the private and public sector.
+Sources report that companies involved in developing GE crop products in India are exploring commercialization in other countries due to their inability to clear the regulatory system in India (e.g. Bt eggplant in Bangladesh and Philippines).

 On October 14, 2009, GEAC recommended the approval of commercial cultivation of Bt eggplant, which was forwarded to the Ministry of Environment, Forests and Climate Change (MOEFCC) for a final decision.
 On February 9, 2010, the MOEFCC under the previous United Progressive Alliance government announced a moratorium on the approval until the GOI's regulatory system could ensure human and environmental safety through long-term studies.
-Nearly 10 years later, including over four years of the current NDA government, GEAC has not initiated any definitive process for the approval of Bt eggplant.
+More than 10 years later, the GEAC has not initiated any definitive process for the approval of Bt eggplant.

 Meanwhile, a domestically developed GE mustard variety (containing events bn 3.6 and modbs 2.99) developed using barnase, barstar, and bar genes developed by a public sector entity (Delhi University), progressed through the regulatory approval system.
-On September 5, 2016, the MOEFCC released the Assessment of Food and Environmental Safety report for public comment.
-GEAC also established a technical sub-committee to review the safety of GE mustard for environmental release in view of public comments.
-After reviewing the public comments and a series of consultations with stakeholders, the technical subcommittee submitted its report to GEAC in April 2017.
-On May 11, 2017, GEAC reviewed the report submitted by the technical subcommittee and submitted for final approval from the GOI the proposal to allow environmental release of GE mustard.
-However, GEAC's decision was strongly opposed by various stakeholders, including right wing anti-biotech groups.
+On May 11, 2017, GEAC recommended the proposal to allow environmental release of GE mustard for approval by competent authority (GOI).
+However, GEAC's decision was challenged by various anti-biotech stakeholders, including right wing anti-biotech groups.
 Subsequently, MOEFCC issued a notification that "subsequent to receipt of various representations from different stakeholders, matters related to environmental release of transgenic mustards are kept pending for further review."
 Further, the government sent back the proposal for approval of GE mustard to GEAC for reconsideration.
-In March 2018, GEAC reiterated that the concerns raised by various stakeholders had been adequately considered when the decision for environmental release of GE mustard was made in May 2017.
+In March 2018, GEAC reiterated that the concerns raised by various stakeholders were adequately considered while approving the event for environmental release.
 Nevertheless, GEAC advised the developer to conduct field demonstration studies on honeybees and other pollinators at two locations up to five acres, each, in Punjab and Delhi.
+In July 2018, the GEAC approved the field studies on GM mustard for honeybees and other pollinators.
+There has been no further progress on the issue since then.

-If the government decides to approve GE crops using a science-based regulatory assessment in the near future, then besides GE mustard and Bt eggplant, there are at least three other GE crop events, including a stacked GE cotton event that could be ready for approval over the next 2-3 years.
+If the government decides to approve GE crops using a science-based regulatory assessment soon, then besides GE mustard and Bt eggplant, there were at least three other GE crop events, including a stacked GE cotton event, that had been at the advanced stage of approval (2-3 years).
+However, sources report that most of the event developers have withdrawn or kept on hold their efforts to pursue their approval due to the policy paralysis.